BProg/Rusty-Creator/readme.md

 ## Target Platforms

 QtCreator itself is multi-platform.
-My current main development machine is a *Windows 10 64 bits*, *Solus-Project (EvolveOS)*, and thus it's what I use for this project.
+My current main development machine is a *Windows 10 x64*, *Debian 8 x64 stable*, and thus it's what I use for this project.
 There is of course nothing Windows-specific on this project, so this should work *anywhere QtCreator can run*.
 The project is based on QtCreator 3.5.0 (open source version).

 ## Continuous integration

-This repository is built using *Appveyor CI*.
-You can find the full configuration for it in the `appveyor.yml` file.
-It builds QtCreator and the plugin on Windows using MSVC 2013 and Qt 5.5, targeting x86 processors.
-The results of these builds are available as executable installers.
-Click the "build" button located at the top of this document, and click on the "artifacts" link to access the zip.
-Appveyor is failing now, and I will remove it totatly.
+Just thinking of integrating with jenkins.

 ## Organization of the repository